caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/03 Port Scanning with Nmap.md

 >```
 >192.168.170.8

-Lab 2 - Which host is running a WHOIS server?
+Lab 2 - Perform an Nmap TCP scan against the addresses on the Walk Through Exercises on VM Group 1.
+Which host is running a WHOIS server?
+Use 50 as the third IP octet instead of your dynamically assigned IP when submitting the answer.
 >``` shell
 ># Using nmap to perform a network sweep running port 43 (WHOIS)
 >kali@kali:~$ sudo nmap -sS -p 43 192.168.170.1-254 -oG whois-scan.txt